learithe/epifish/README.md

 ## Input format

-Example input files/templates can be found in the `inst/extdata` folder in this repository.
+Example input files/templates can be found in the `inst/extdata` folder or with `system.file(..., package = "epifish")`.
 The basic requirement is a data frame containing one row per sample, with columns `cluster_id` and `timepoint` (any other columns are ignored).
 Optionally, the `timepoint` column can be calculated using epifish from a column of dates (see below).

 Optional data frames may also be provided that describe parent-child relationships for clusters (eg cluster A.1 evolved from cluster A), or a